Regulations last checked for updates: Jan 18, 2025

 (a) In general.
 This section and §§ 1.1503(d)-2 through 1.1503(d)-8 provide rules concerning the determination and use of dual consolidated losses pursuant to section 1503(d).
 Paragraph (b) of this section provides definitions that apply for purposes of this section and §§ 1.1503(d)-2 through 1.1503(d)-8.
-Paragraph (c) of this section provides a reasonable cause exception and a signature requirement for filings.
+Paragraph (c) of this section provides rules for a domestic consenting corporation.
+Paragraph (d) of this section provides rules for disregarded payment losses.
+Paragraph (e) of this section provides relief for certain compliance failures due to reasonable cause, and a signature requirement for filings.
+Paragraph (f) of this section provides an anti-avoidance rule.

 (b) Definitions.
 The following definitions apply for purposes of this section and §§ 1.1503(d)-2 through 1.1503(d)-8: